inspec/inspec/docs/resources.rst

 Syntax -- DONE
 -----------------------------------------------------
-A ``passwd`` audit resource block declares one (or more) users and associated user information to be tested.
+A ``passwd`` InSpec resource block declares one (or more) users and associated user information to be tested.
 For example:

 .. code-block:: ruby